AleMorales9011/ForgeWare/002-GIT-CREATING & PUSHING REPOSITORIES/Readme.md

 # Abstract
+After the adding the new hires to it's server to support the business growth in the previous chapter.
 Jane, the owner of "Crafty Corner," a charming online craft store, has been juggling product photos, descriptions, and inventory through a mess of spreadsheets and email threads.
 It's become a nightmare to keep track of everything, especially with her growing product line.
+Employees are changing descriptions, fotos, changing prices and adding discounts and now Jane doesn't know th timeline of events.
+She doesnt know if the discounts were beneficial or not or which product desription is best or why changes were made in the first placce or by who.

 ![Git](https://img.shields.io/badge/GIT-E44C30?style=for-the-badge&logo=git&logoColor=white)

 ## Methodology
 Jane decide to use Git ( a version control tool) to solve the problem.
-Git promotes efficient collaboration, code safety, and a clear development history.
-Multiple developers can work on the same codebase simultaneously.
-Git allows them to **create separate branches** for their modifications, **preventing conflicts** and ensuring a stable main code.
-Git also tracks every change ever made to the code.
-This allows companies to revert to previous versions if necessary, or see how a specific feature evolved.
-In addition if a critical error is introduced, Git **allows developers to roll back** to a working version of the codebase, minimizing downtime and data loss.
+Git promotes efficient collaboration, and a clear development history.
+Multiple employees can work on the same folder simultaneously.
+Git allows them to **create separate branches** for their modifications, **preventing conflicts**.
+Git also tracks every change ever made.
+So now Jane can know who did what and when.
+And measure the impact of changes.

 ## Create a new repository on the command line